-So how can you differentiate yourself and court a steady stream of new prospects who are all eager to learn more about what you can offer them?
+So, how can you differentiate yourself and court a steady stream of new prospects eager to learn more about what you can offer them?

-As is the case with most kinds of marketing tactics, the key to getting the most benefit from this offsite marketing strategy is how well you set it up, execute it and do an effective follow up.
+As with most marketing tactics, the key to getting the most benefit from this offsite marketing strategy is how well you set it up, execute it, and do an effective follow-up.

 Step 1: The Offsite Marketing Strategy Introduction